BlueTechnologies/Blue-Public/README.md

 When haxe is installed on your computer, you get access to the haxelib library manager, and Blue makes use of this feature.
 Open a command line terminal, and type "haxelib install hxcpp", when it is installed successfully, you can continue to the next step.

 ## Installing a C++ compiler
-To finish things off, we need a C++ compiler, to final compile the outputted C++ code into an executable file.
+To finish things off, we need a C++ compiler, to finally compile the outputted C++ code into an executable file.
 I personally recommend the GNU Gcc compiler, as it is a very stable, reputable piece of software.
 You can download it here: https://gcc.gnu.org/
 Follow a GNU Gcc compiler installation tutorial and when it is installed successfully, you can continue to the next step.